ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 ![vSRX overview](../../images/vcsvsrx-logical-overview.svg){: caption="Figure 1. vSRX overview" caption-side="bottom"}

-The deployment of the VMware vCenter Server® instance is required before the vSRX edge gateway appliance order is placed.
+The deployment of the {{site.data.keyword.vcf-auto}} instance is required before the vSRX edge gateway appliance order is placed.
 {: important}

 ## Understanding the default vSRX configuration for VMware Solutions